 Nicole Osinga is a Registered Dietitian with the College of Dietitians of Ontario and holds a Bachelor’s and Master’s degree in Human Nutrition from the University of Guelph.
-She is located just outside of Toronto, Ontario in the Durham Region.
-She brings a fresh and evidenced-based perspective, while working towards practical nutrition solutions with her clients.
-Nicole has a busy and dynamic professional life.
+She is located in the Greater Toronto Area, in the Durham Region.
+She brings a fresh and evidenced-based perspective, while working towards practical nutrition solutions.

 Nicole’s Nutrition Philosophy: